Jeff Lynne

+Early life

+Lynne was born in Erdington, Birmingham, England, to Nancy and Philip Lynne, and grew up nearby in Shard End, Birmingham, where he attended Alderlea Boys' Secondary School.
+As a native of Birmingham, he still has his Brummie accent.
+His father bought him his first acoustic guitar for £2, which he was still playing as of 2012.

 Musical career

-Early life and career
+Early years

-Lynne was born in Erdington, Birmingham, to Nancy and Philip Lynne and grew up in Shard End, Birmingham, England, where he attended Alderlea Boys' Secondary School.
-As a native of Birmingham, he still has his Brummie accent.
-His father bought him his first guitar, an acoustic instrument, for £2.
-He was still playing it in 2012.
-In 1963, he formed a group with Robert Reader and David Walsh using little more than Spanish guitars and cheap electrical instruments.
-They were originally named the Rockin' Hellcats, then the Handicaps and finally the Andicaps.
-They practised at Shard End Community Centre and performed weekly.
-However, in 1964, Robert Reader and David Walsh left the band and Lynne brought in replacements.
-At the end of 1964, Lynne decided to leave the band to replace Mick Adkins of the local band "the Chads".

-Some time in or after 1965, he acquired his first item of studio recording equipment, a Bang & Olufsen 'Beocord 2000 De Luxe' stereo reel-to-reel tape recorder, which allowed multi-tracking between left and right channels.
+Some time in or after 1965, Lynne acquired his first item of studio recording equipment, a Bang & Olufsen 'Beocord 2000 De Luxe' stereo reel-to-reel tape recorder, which allowed multi-tracking between left and right channels.
 He says it "taught me how to be a producer".
-In 1966, Lynne joined the line-up of the Nightriders as guitarist, having responded to an advertisement in the Birmingham Evening Mail.
+In 1966, Lynne joined the line-up of the Nightriders (later known as the Idle Race) as guitarist, having responded to an advertisement in the Birmingham Evening Mail.

-The band soon changed their name to the Idle Race.
-Despite recording two critically acclaimed albums with the band and producing the second, success eluded him.
+In 1968, while performing with the Idle Race, Lynne and the other members of the band were invited to a Beatles session at Abbey Road Studios.
+While there, he met the Beatles during the making of The White Album, witnessing the band making it together.
+He spent an hour at the session, before going back to the sessions with the Idle Race.
+Years later, he admitted that being in the same room "caused me not to sleep for, like, three days".

 In 1970, Lynne accepted an offer from friend Roy Wood to join the line-up of the more successful band the Move.